Frequently Asked Questions

-- We will also have a General Membership Meeting with a membership renewal drive each October.
+- We will also have an annual or if needed bi-annual General Membership Meeting with a membership renewal drive.

 Will you offer clinics throughout the year?

-- No. Western Dressage tests will not be offered.
+- No. Western Dressage clinics will not be offered.
 The mission of the First Coast Classical Dressage Society is to promote the theories and teachings of the Classical Dressage Masters in order to facilitate the fusion of classical training techniques into competitive dressage and bring the two disciplines closer together.
-In keeping with the theories and teaching practices of the Classical Masters, the use of traditional dressage equipment will be required.
+In keeping with the theories and teaching practices of the Classical Masters, the use of traditional dressage equipment will be required for clinics.

 How does your Volunteer Program work?

 - Our “Volunteer Program” is referred to for what it actually is: Mandated Service Requirements